zspitz/dlr/docs/expr-tree-spec/api-reference.md

 Value, if supplied is an expression to execute, and its value is delivered to the target location (that is, the value remains on the IL stack upon transferring control to the new location).
 The Expression's Type property must represent a type that is reference-assignable to the type represented by the target's Type property.

 There are two special cases the factory handles when value's Type property represents a type that is not assignable to the type represented by target.Type.
 First, if Target.Type is void, the GotoExpression.Expression.Type can represent anything since the ET compiler will automatically convert the result to void or squelch the value.
 Second, if target's type is a sub type of LambdaExpression, and the value Expression object itself (that is, the Expression node) is of a type that is assignable to the target's type, then the value Expression node is wrapped in a Quote node.
-This supports a legacy ETs v1 behavior for how C\# chose to implement expression such as "Expression&lt;Func&lt;...&gt;&gt; = (...) =&gt; ...".
+This supports a legacy ETs v1 behavior for how C\# chose to implement expression such as "Expression\<Func\<...\>\> = (...) =\> ...".

 <h2 id="gotoexpressionkind-enum">4.28 GotoExpressionKind Enum</h2>